rooneg/5srd.github.io/_races/dragonborn.md

 When you use your breath weapon, each creature in the area of the exhalation must make a saving throw, the type of which is determined by your draconic ancestry.
 The DC for this saving throw equals 8 + your Constitution modifier + your proficiency bonus.
 A creature takes 2d6 damage on a failed save, and half as much damage on a successful one.
 The damage increases to 3d6 at 6th level, 4d6 at 11th level, and 5d6 at 16th level.

-After you use your breath weapon, you can’t use it again until you complete a short or long rest.
+After you use your breath weapon, you can't use it again until you complete a short or long rest.

 **Damage Resistance.** You have resistance to the damage type associated with your draconic ancestry.